CarlosjVar/University-Databases2-Project2/README.md

 ROW FORMAT DELIMITED
 FIELDS TERMINATED BY ','
 LINES TERMINATED BY '\n'
-STORED AS TEXTFILE;
+STORED AS TEXTFILE
+LOCATION '/data';
 ```

 Create the players stats data final table.
 Set to load the data from the personal table `playerstats_infoloader` filtering the unwanted fields.
 ```
-CREATE TABLE IF NOT EXISTS playerstats(
+CREATE EXTERNAL TABLE IF NOT EXISTS playerstats(
     player_api_id       INT,
     dateRecorded        TIMESTAMP,
     overall_rating      INT,